Ad-hoc Escalation Brief · Escalation · 27 May 2026

 Urgency · Elevated

-Kepler dropped from position 2 to position 6 on three of four monitored systems within a 36-hour window on the prompt "best supply chain software for mid-market manufacturers."
+Kepler moved from position 2 to position 6 on three of four monitored systems within a 36-hour window on the prompt "best supply chain software for mid-market manufacturers."
+Flagged for accelerated review; not yet classified as a market verdict.

 Monitored · ChatGPT · Claude · Gemini · Perplexity